WEST GRIMSBY TEAM MINISTRY

 What are Banns of Marriage?

 This is the legal notice of your wedding read out at services on three Sundays.
 If one or both of you live in another parish, it is essential that you arrange for Banns of Marriage to be read out in your home parish, and that you collect a certificate to say that this has been done.
-They will charge you a legal fee to do this.
-We usually read out your Banns of Marriage on the second, third and fourth Sundays two month before your wedding (i.e. we do this in June for weddings in August, and so on).
+They will charge you a legal fee of £40 to do this.
+We look after arrangements in our own parish and don’t need to issues ourselves with a certificate.
+We usually read out your Banns of Marriage on the second, third and fourth Sundays two months before your wedding (e.g. we do this in June for weddings in August, and so on).
 We do this at the 10.30 a.m. service (at St Michael’s or St Nicolas’) or the 6.00 p.m. service (at St George’s).
-Our administration of this is included in your wedding fee and does not require a certificate.

 What will the service be like?

-The Church of England has set words to be used at its’ services but it also has a lot of room for couples to add their own special touches with music, readings to make in a unique occasion.
+The Church of England has set words to be used at its services but it also has a lot of room for couples to add their own special touches with music and readings to make it a unique occasion.
 The service we used can be seen in full complete with a wedding service planner on the Church of England website.

 Can we have photographs and video recordings ?